-Other Provision
+Other Provision:

-- Fire Hydrant Provision. - 3.10 The County Development Unit raises no objections to the proposal but suggests that conditions are imposed regarding the sustainable management of waste generated from the development in accordance with the provisions of the adopted Waste Local Plan - 3.11 Herts Biological Records Centre have raised no objections to the proposal subject to reptile surveys being carried out and that potential bird nest sites are protected from disturbance and harm during site clearance and construction. - 3.12 The County Archaeologist has commented that archaeological remains may be present within the development area and recommends that a condition requiring further archaeological evaluation of the site to be carried out prior to the commencement of any works. - 3.13 The Council's Environmental Health unit raises no objections but recommends a number of conditions relating to the construction process, and the need to carry out a further land contamination assessment. - 3.14 The Housing Development Officer confirms that the provision of 40% affordable housing and 15% lifetime homes is required.
-This should represent 72 units divided equally between:- - 1 bed 2 person (45 to 50 sqm) 24 units - 2 bed 4 person houses (67 to 75 sqm) 24 units - 3 bed 5 person houses (82 to 85 sqm) 24 units
+- Fire Hydrant Provision. - 3.9 Natural England has no objection to the proposed development in respect of legally protected species and has recommended that a master plan is produced to include details of the proposed layout of open spaces and sustainable drainage systems within the site. - 3.10 Herts Biological Records Centre comment that a bat survey carried out in 2007 found no evidence of bats at the site.
+However, they recommend that an up to date survey is carried out prior to any demolition on the site.
+They also consider that any clearance of trees, shrubs or hedgerows should not take place during the bird breeding season (March to the end of August). - 3.11 The County Development Unit raises no objections to the proposal but suggests that conditions are imposed regarding the sustainable management of waste generated from the development in accordance with the provisions of the adopted Waste Local Plan. - 3.12 Thames Water has no objections with regard to sewerage infrastructure and comment that it is the responsibility of the applicant to make proper provision for surface water drainage at the site. - 3.13 The Council's Environmental Health unit raises no objections but recommends a number of conditions relating to the construction process and the need for further land contamination assessments. - 3.14 The Housing Development Officer confirms that the provision of 40% affordable housing is required which would represent 50 units divided equally between:-

+- 1 bed, 2 person (45 and 50 sqm) 16 units - 2 bed, 4 person houses (67 to 75 sqm) 17 units and - 3 bed, 4-5 person houses (82 to 85sqm) 17 units

-The accommodation should meet the Homes and Communities Agency Design and Quality Standards (or future equivalents) and should be provided as 75% rented and 25% intermediate housing.
+The accommodation should meet the Homes and Communities Agency Design and Quality Standards and should be provided as 75% rented units and 25% intermediate housing.
+15% Lifetime Homes provision is also required.